-For a 15,000 BTU a/c unit you will probably need a 3,300-3,500W generator.
-Keep in mid generators have a starting watts rating and a running watts rating.
+For a 15,000 BTU a/c unit, you will probably need a 3,300-3,500W generator.
+Keep in mind generators have a starting watts rating and a running watts rating.

 Adding a Generator to a Travel Trailer

 Another option you may have is to optionally order your dealer to prep your travel trailer for a generator.
-This will involve running all the necessary wiring, installing a transfer switch, and install all of the needed outlets for a proper connection.
+This will involve running all the necessary wiring, installing a transfer switch, and installing all of the needed outlets for a proper connection.

 Finding a travel trailer with a built-in generator is nearly impossible.
-Your option will be to either use a portable generator or mod your RV with a gen set.
-Before choosing a method you have to determine your needs first.
+You can either use a portable generator or mod your RV with a gen set.
+Before choosing a method, you have to determine your needs first.

 Will you be mostly boondocking or campsite RVing?
 How much wattage will you need?
 Once you know this, making the right decision on a generator for your travel trailer should be easy.